rewindio/snow-white/README.md

 Instances that you wish to use Snow White with must be running under a role that allows the SSM agent to run.
 Generally, just attach the managed policy `AmazonEC2RoleForSSM` to the role to grant the required permissions.

 # AWS Installation
 The pieces which run in AWS are managed via Cloudformation.
 Create a stack using the template in the `cfn` folder.
-It takes 2 parameters:
+It takes 4 parameters:

+* CfnStackName - the name of the stack you are creating in each region (recommend: snow-white)
+* CfnWakeDocName - the logical name of the wake command (leave as default)
+* QuietCommnadName - the logical name of the quiet command (leave as default)
 * SlackWebhook - the full URL of a Slack incoming webhook
 * SlackChannel - the name of the Slack channel to send notifications to